banrovegrie/booo/README.md

 - Create a file called `.env` and insert the line `DISCORD_TOKEN=<your discord bot's token here>` into it.
 - run the main script `python3 main.py`

+**Note**: If you have a Zeeshan in your server, this will be a very good free investment.